Reported sexual assaults in US military up 13%

 Overall, out of nearly 35,900 incidents that the department estimated to have occurred, there were 8,866 sexual assault reports filed from Oct.
 1, 2020, to Sept.
 30, 2021.
 That adds up to less than a quarter of suspected incidents being reported.

-The spike was largely driven by the Army, where reports of sexual assault increased 25.6 percent from fiscal year 2020 to fiscal year 2021.
+The spike was largely driven by the Army, where reports of sexual assault increased 25.6 percent from the fiscal year 2020 to the fiscal year 2021.

-The Navy, meanwhile, experienced a 9.2 percent increase of reported sexual assaults, while the Air Force and the Marines each had a roughly 2 percent increase.
+The Navy, meanwhile, experienced a 9.2 percent increase in reported sexual assaults, while the Air Force and the Marines each had a roughly 2 percent increase.

 Unsurprisingly, confidence in the military’s response to sexual assault is waning, with only 39 percent of female service members saying they trust those in their chain of command to “treat them with dignity and respect” after an incident, compared with 66 percent in 2018.